soupglasses/soupglasses/README.md

 | <img title="Lua" height="16em" width="16em" src="https://github.com/devicons/devicon/blob/master/icons/lua/lua-original.svg">&nbsp;**Lua**

 ### 🤝 Say Hi or Schedule a Meeting
 I’m always open to new ideas, collaborations, or just a friendly chat!
-Feel free to [schedule a meeting with me](https://cal.com/soupglasses/coffee) or [drop me a message](https://matrix.to/#/@soup:krab.chat).
+Feel free to [schedule a meeting with me](https://cal.com/soupglasses/coffee) or [drop me a message on matrix](https://matrix.to/#/@sofie:fsfe.org).

 ---